eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			components of a *k*-tuple" \cite{WikipediaContributors2018a20}.
 		* "For a given set of *k*-tuples", assign a truth value to each *k*-tuple" based on whether the property holds or not.
+	- A relation is an "ordered set" \cite{WikipediaContributors2018a20}.
+	- The relation's arity, adicity, or dimension of a relation is *k*, and it is known as a *k*-ary relation, *k*-adic relation, or *k*-dimensional relation \cite{WikipediaContributors2018a20}.
+	- If a relation has a finite arity, adicity, or dimension, it is known as a finite-place relation or finitary relation
+		\cite{WikipediaContributors2018a20}.
+	- We can generalize a finitary relation to an infinite sequence that includes **infinitary relations** between infinitudes of individuals
+		\cite{WikipediaContributors2018a20}.
+	- A relation over a collection of sets is a subset of their Cartesian product \cite{WikipediaContributors2018a20}.
 + A **relation schema** is a pair of a heading and "a set of constraints defined in terms of that heading", and can include a name
 	\cite{WikipediaContributors2018a1}.